-Determining the worst kind of car accident depends entirely on what you consider to be the most terrible result.
+Determining the worst kind of accident depends entirely on what you consider to be the most terrible result.

 If you are concerned with the loss of human life, then whatever type of crash results in the most fatalities would be considered the worst type of car accident.

-That said, if you are more concerned about finances then the worst type of car accident would be one that produces the most damage to each vehicle involved and thus causes the greatest amount of financial losses for the perpetrator.
+That said, if you are more concerned about finances then the worst types of car accident would be one that produces the most damage to each vehicle involved and thus causes the greatest amount of financial losses for the perpetrator.

-In this way, determining the worst type of car accident becomes an entirely subjective choice which means only you can provide the answer for yourself based on where your priorities lay and what things you consider to be most important and/or least important when it comes to the results of a car accident.
+In this way, determining the worst type of auto accident becomes an entirely subjective choice which means only you can provide the answer for yourself based on where your priorities lay and what things you consider to be most important and/or least important when it comes to the results of a car accident.
 No matter where your opinion lands, however, the first thing you need to know to determine what the worst kind of car accidents are is the different types of car accidents that are possible.

 What Types of Car Accidents are there ?